stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 The goal of theses benchmarks is test the evaluation speed, scalabilty and stability of the solution.

-The following diagram shows the components and their Interactions.
+The following diagram shows the components and their interactions.

 ![Benchmarks Components & & Interactions](images/diagram.png "Benchmarks Components & Interactions")